TaDaa/vimade/README.md

 ## Contributing

-Feel free to open a PR or file issues for bugs and feature requests!
+Feel free to open a PR or file issues for bugs and feature requests.
 All contributions are valued even its just a question!
-If you are looking for a place to share your own code and flavor in this plugin, **recipes** are a great starting place!
+If you are looking for a place to share your own code and flavor in this plugin, **recipes** are a great starting place.

 ##### Thanks for reading!